Fathers Day Sale now active - 20% off Storewide! Free Express shipping on all orders $100+ | Australia Wide

 How should the blend be reconstituted?

-The same general process as individual lyophilised peptides — bacteriostatic water as the diluent, slow injection down the vial wall, gentle swirling, and immediate refrigeration once dissolved.
+Bacteriostatic water as the diluent, slow injection down the vial wall, gentle swirling, and immediate refrigeration once dissolved.

 How is the blend's purity verified?